JulieMontoya/Random_Beeb_Stuff/experimental_language/README.md

 addressing modes.
 Not all instructions may be sensible in all addressing modes!

-Instructions may pull data from the stack and/or leave results on the stack.
+Instructions may pull data from the Stack and/or leave results on the Stack.

-Most instructions are available in **stack mode**, where all operands to be processed are already on the stack.
+Most instructions are available in **Stack mode**, where all operands to be processed are already on the Stack.

-The most common form of instruction takes one operand and acts upon the value on top of the stack, placing the result on the stack.  **Immediate mode** and **indirect mode** instructions specify the operand itself, or the location where it is to be found, respectively, within the instruction.
+The most common form of instruction takes one operand and acts upon the value on top of the Stack, placing the result on the Stack.  **Immediate mode** and **indirect mode** instructions specify the operand itself, or the location where it is to be found, respectively, within the instruction.